jonit-dev/vscode-extension-react-webview-boilerplate/README.md

 - **No VSCode Extension Host Hot Reload**: Changes to the extension code require another build.
 That's why I recommend using the browser development flow for UI work and only testing in VSCode when integrating with extension features.
 This is a VSCode extension dev limitation (Nov 2024).

+- **It doesn't work with Cursor IDE**: The Extension Host do not load on Cursor.
+I didn't have time to debug yet.
+Just use the browser development flow for UI work and only testing in VSCode when integrating with extension features.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.